philipschm1tt/website/src/content/blog/2024-01-07_overdoing_keyboards.md

 ![Insalling switch films](./images/2024-01-07_switch-film.jpg)

 You may need to pay special attention to the **stabilizers** under the long keys.
-Especially to avoid undesired sounds on the space bar.[^alexotoslubestabilizers]
+Especially to avoid undesired sounds on the spacebar.[^alexotoslubestabilizers]

 [^alexotoslubestabilizers]: alexotos [How To Lube and Properly Tune Stabilizers - 2022](https://www.youtube.com/watch?v=vxHb6CJc9V8&pp=ygUNYWxleG90b3MgbHViZQ%3D%3D)